Skip to main content

 New GOP Same As the Old GOP: Iowa Summit to Feature Republican Leaders and Religious Right Stalwarts

-The upcoming Family Leadership Summit comes on the heels of last month’s Iowa Pastors and Pews meeting, which hosted Sen. Rand Paul, Sen. Ted Cruz and RNC Chairman Reince Priebus.
+The upcoming Family Leadership Summit comes on the heels of last month’s Iowa Pastors and Pews meeting(link is external), which hosted Sen. Rand Paul, Sen. Ted Cruz and RNC Chairman Reince Priebus.

 This weekend’s conference, hosted by the Religious Right group The Family Leader, will feature Cruz, former Sen. Rick Santorum and perennial presidential candidate-vacillator Donald Trump.